oc-group/Nolej-AI-for-ILIAS-LMS/README.md

 learning paths, saving educators significant time and enhancing engagement through interactive content creation tools, gamification, and social learning.

+To use the plugin, start by registering on [Nolej AI](https://live.nolej.io/) website.
+Upon registration, you'll receive an API key.
+Simply insert this key into the plugin to enable its features.
+It's a quick step to enhance your experience.
+Let's get started! :rocket:

 ## :globe_with_meridians: Supported languages
 Help us expand language support!
 If your favorite language isn't here, contribute and make this project truly global.
 Your input is not just welcome - it's essential! :rocket: